Kärsämäki

 Neighbour municipalities are Haapajärvi, Haapavesi, Pyhäjärvi, Pyhäntä and Siikalatva.
 The previous neighboring municipality was Piippola, which was merged with the municipality of Siikalatva in 2009.
 The municipality is unilingually Finnish.

 The explanation of the coat of arms of the municipality of Kärsämäki is "in the silver field the terrace and the boat, both blue, seven red fire tabs rise from the boat."
 The subject of the coat of arms refers to the name of the village of Venetpalo, which in turn comes from the tribal battles with the Tavastians.
 The village is told by the Tavastians shout ”Veneet palaa!” (lit.
-"Boats are burning!") according to local villagers set fire to the raiding boats on fire.
+"Boats are burning!") according to local the villagers, set fire to the raiding boats on fire.
 The coat of arms was designed by Gustaf von Numers and approved by the Kärsämäki Municipal Council at its meeting on June 23, 1964.
 The coat of arms was approved for use by the Ministry of the Interior on October 5 of the same year.